Anisotropy of the gap parameter in the hole-doped cuprates

 In Fig.\fig{f2}, we have plotted the phase of the anomalous thermal average ($\varphi_{\kvec}$).
 In contrast to the amplitude $|\phi_{\kvec}|$, the phase is independent from the parameter $U$.
 Additionally, it has been shown that $\varphi_{\kvec}$ assumes two different values.

 The temperature dependence of $|\phi_{\kvec}|$ for selected values of $U$ has been presented in Fig.\fig{f3}.
 In the first step, the case of $U=0$ has been considered (Fig.\fig{f3} (A)).
-It is easy to see that the amplitude decreases with the grow of the temperature and disappearances at $T_{C}\simeq 0.0231t$.
+It is easy to see that the amplitude decreases with the grow of the temperature and disappears at $T_{C}\simeq 0.0231t$.
 In other cases ( Fig.\fig{f3} (B)-(D), where $U\neq 0$), the temperature dependence of $|\phi_{\kvec}|$ sharply differs from the prediction based on the pure $d$-wave model.
-In particular, for $0<T<T_{C}$ the antinodal regions of $|\phi_{\kvec}|$ are very weak temperature dependent and above the critical temperature extend into the anomalous normal state to the pseudogap temperature.
-In contrast to the behavior of the antinodal values, the nodal regions of the amplitude strongly decrease with the grow of the temperature.
+In particular, for $0<T<T_{C}$ the antinodal regions of $|\phi_{\kvec}|$ are very weakly temperature dependent and above the critical temperature extend into the anomalous normal state to the pseudogap temperature.
+In contrast to the behavior of the antinodal values, the nodal regions of the amplitude strongly decrease with the growth of the temperature and also disappears at $T_{C}\simeq 0.0231t$.